 Becoming a licensed safety professional is simple with NAPS’ online courses.
-Completing each course and passing the final exams will earn you an LSP certification.
+Completing each course and passing the final exams will earn you an LSP certificate.
 Our coursework is written by and for safety professionals and uses interactive and dynamic instruction to help you retain the information.
 You’ll learn through videos, activities, review games and external materials with practical advice and procedures.
-After you receive certification, you’ll be able to apply your new skills throughout your career.
+After you receive a certificate, you’ll be able to apply your new skills throughout your career.

 Sign up for Training Today

 Becoming a NASP Licensed Safety Professional will take many hours of study and hard work.
 However, at the end of the process, you’ll have the skills and third-party verification you need to advance your career.
-If you’re ready to start this comprehensive training and certification process, sign up for our Licensed Safety Professional Certification Course today.
+If you’re ready to start this comprehensive training and certificate process, sign up for our Licensed Safety Professional Certificate Course today.

 Upgrading to a Licensed Safety Professional (LSP)

-When upgrading from a Certified Safety Manager (CSM) or Certified Safety Director (CSD), our system will automatically calculate your upgrade pricing.
+When upgrading from a Certified Safety Manager (CSM) or Safety Director Certificate (SDC), our system will automatically calculate your upgrade pricing.
 If, however, it does not, you may contact us by email or phone at 1-800-922-2219 to receive the special pricing.

 - Upgrade from a Certified Safety Manager (CSM) for $4,200.00.

 The student will take a comprehensive online exam for each specialization course.
-You must score 80% to receive certification.
+You must score 80% to receive a certificate.
 You have two opportunities to pass each exam.

 A refresher course and exam will be required every three (3) years.
 The cost of this recertification is $595.00.